kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 !!! warning "Signature extraction & Google Play App Signing API"
     If you are using Google Play App Signing, the key you sign your application with is not the one your app is distributed with (See the [official docs](https://developer.android.com/studio/publish/app-signing) regarding the matter, and a relevant [issue](https://github.com/kevlar-kt/kevlar/issues/1) in kevlar).

     In this case the easiest way to get your actual signature would be to upload a dummy version of your app (which logs the runtime signature) through google play store, let the backend process and sign it, download it (through the archive manager on the play console), install & run it locally on an emulator/device, and save the runtime signature.
-Once you have done this (quite tedious) procedure, you have your signature and can pass it to kevlar.
+Once you have done this (quite tedious, but once-in-a-lifetime) procedure, you have your signature and can pass it to kevlar.

 #### Android studio extraction
 Running `./gradlew signingReport` will spit out all the details for all the different keystores in your project.